kennylouie/vancouver-business-licence-api/README.md

 1. Build a Cassandra backend to store the 1997-2018 business licence dataset.
 2. Build a Go API to access the Cassandra database.
+3. Build a VueJS front-end for the API.
+4. Build a machine learning microservice with PySpark.

 ## Progress

+### Requirements

+Go 1.10
+openjdk 1.8.0_151
+Cassandra 3.11.2
+cqlsh 5.0.1

 1. Setup an AWS EC2 to host our data and make it accessible.